-Table 5.4.2.
-I Tool of I Toject Willestone Negalierite Required Materials 1.
-Completed Proof of Project Milestone Form (All 3-Step Projects) 2.
-Copy of RFP or equivalent after 90 days (Public Entity Projects Only) 3.
-Copy of Executed Contract or Agreement for Installation (All Projects) Includes Required Warranty Documentation
+- 1. Online Proof of Project Milestone Form (All Projects) - 2.
+Copy of RFP or equivalent after 90 days (Public Entity Projects Only) - 3.
+Copy of Executed Contract or Agreement for Installation (All Projects) - Includes Required Warranty Documentation

-1. Online Proof of Project Milestone Form (All 3-Step Projects)79
+1. Online Proof of Project Milestone Form (All 3-Step Projects)86

-The Online Proof of Project Milestone Form must be completed and signed by the Applicant and representatives with signature authority for both the System Owner and Host Customer (if not Host Customer).
+The Online Proof of Project Milestone (PPM) Form must identify if there are changes from the information that was presented in the Reservation Request Form (RRF).
+If there have been changes from what was submitted in the RRF, the PPM Form must be signed by the Applicant and representatives with signature authority for both the System Owner and Host Customer (if not Host Customer).
 The online form must identify updated project information including the installation contractor's name, telephone number and contractor license number.
-All systems must be installed by an appropriately licensed California contractor in accordance with rules and regulations adopted by the State of California Contractors' State Licensing Board (CSLB).
-The installer of the proposed system must have an active A, B, or C-10 license, or a C-46 license for the combined installation of solar photovoltaics and energy storage.
-The installer of proposed Large-scale Thermal Energy Storage Systems must have an active C-38 license.
+All systems must be installed by an appropriately licensed California contractor in accordance with rules and regulations adopted by the State of California Contractors State License Board (CSLB).